 Meaningful Name: Lore, who often fills the other characters (and the audience) in on how much of the stuff works in the show, such as how magic powers appliances.

 Miss Conception: Fino briefly thinks she's pregnant after sleeping in Raul's room because her father told her that women got pregnant just by sleeping in the same room as a man.
 Raul explains to her that that's not exactly how it works.

 Miss Exposition: Lore fills this role in episode 5, explaining to Fino (and viewers) about Amada, a competitor that's opening a new store near their area.
 From what she explains, Leon is quite small, and could spell trouble for their store due to attracting their customers away.

-Mood Whiplash: In episode 9, Raul spends the day taking Fino shopping.
+In episode 9, Raul spends the day taking Fino shopping.
 For the most part it's pretty mundane, but then two things occur at the end.
 The first is Fino getting him a cellphone strap made of hair from a hero that died trying to take down the demon lord, although Played for Laughs.
-The second, more serious incident occurs when Fino is attacked by at least two people who were apparently heroes out of a job of fighting off the demon lord.
+The second, more serious incident occurs when Fino is attacked by Raul's former classmates, who never had the chance to fight off the demon lord.